 Did You Know?

-- If you get in the way of the guards, they won’t march around you – you will be instructed to “make way for the Queen’s Guards”.
+- If you get in the way of a guard, they won’t march around you – you will be instructed to “make way for the Queen’s Guards.”
+Refusal to move will see you unceremoniously barged out of the way.

-- The guards are trained to deal with and ignore public nuisance, but in very limited and serious cases they are permitted to point their weapons at a person and restrain them.
+- The guards are trained to deal with and ignore public nuisance.
+However, if absolutely necessary, they are permitted to point their weapons at a person and restrain them.

 - When The King is in residence – a.k.a when he’s chilling at home – four sentries will guard Buckingham Palace.
-If there are only two guards, he’s probably off on her jollies somewhere (likely Windsor Castle or Scotland).
+If there are only two guards, he’s probably off on her jollies somewhere (likely Windsor Castle, Balmoral, or Sandringham).

 - The guards change their uniforms in the winter and summer months.
 The summer uniforms are the instantly-recognisable bright red tunics, but they wear a heavier muted-grey tunic during the winter months – far more practical for the colder weather.
 You’ll be glad to know that the bearskin hat stays all year round though.

-- Keep a close eye on your belongings as the ceremony is often targeted by pickpockets.
+- Keep a close eye on your belongings.
+Keep them close to hand or secure as the ceremony is often targeted by pickpockets.

-- We’d recommend turning up 10 minutes earlier – you probably won’t get the perfect vantage point but it will be good enough – there’s pretty much no viewpoint where you won’t be able to see the New Guard marching up to the palace and the Old Guard marching away after they’ve been relieved.
+- We’d recommend turning up 10 minutes before everything kicks off – you probably won’t get the perfect vantage point, but it will be good enough – there’s pretty much no viewpoint where you won’t be able to see the New Guard marching up to the palace and the Old Guard marching away after they’ve been relieved.

-- The ceremony can be cancelled at the last minute during bad weather (in Britain, the weather truly dictates our lives – this is no exception).
-If it looks like it’s going to be really rainy, try and check ahead – but don’t be too disappointed if it’s cancelled shortly before it’s due to start.
+- The ceremony can be cancelled at the last minute during bad weather (in Britain, the weather dictates our lives – this is no exception).
+If it looks like it’s going to be rainy, try and check ahead – but don’t be too disappointed if it’s cancelled shortly before it’s due to start.
+The best way to avoid being disappointed is to make sure there’s blue cloudless skies overhead half-an-hour before it all starts.

 - Look at the flag being flown above Buckingham.
 If it’s the Royal Standard rather than the Union Jack, it means that the King is in residence at the palace.
-Who knows, maybe he’s peeking from behind the curtains and goggling at the huge crowd.
+Who knows, maybe he’s peeking from behind the curtains and grabbing a snapshot of you for his Instagram feed.

-- The nearest underground stations to Buckingham Palace are Victoria, St James’s and Green Park.
-It’s also a relatively easy walk from Hyde Park Corner station.
+- The nearest underground stations to Buckingham Palace are Victoria, St James’s Park and Green Park.
+It’s also a relatively easy walk from Hyde Park Corner and Marble Arch stations.

-- We’ve given you more than enough information to arrange your visit, but if you want to book onto a guided tour, this one provides an informative and enjoyable experience.
+- We’ve given you more than enough information to arrange your visit, but if you want to book a guided tour to see behind the scenes, this one provides an informative and enjoyable experience.

 Looking for More London Sightseeing Attractions??